antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     git-lfs clone https://github.com/antonioscalaunina/ANTI-FASc.git

 to download all the precomputed configuration files.
+Once downloaded the package, you may need to change permission for *.sh* files.
+In the main directory type:

+    sudo chmod -R u+x *.sh

 The MATLAB modules of the platform can be run either installing a licensed version (MATLAB R2020a or newer) or installing a MATLAB Runtime (MATLAB Runtime R2020a or newer) for free.
 The released versions and the instructions for installations can be found at: